glm-tools/pyglmnet/paper/paper.md

            glm.predict(X)
 ```

-Cross-validation and grid search cross-valiation from ``scikit-learn`` tools can also be employed with pyglmnet according to this compatibility.
+Owing to this compatibility, tools from the ``scikit-learn`` ecosystem for building pipelines, applying cross-validation, and performing grid search over hyperparameters can also be employed with pyglmnet's estimators.

 # Acknowledgements